lassepe/iLQGames.jl/README.md

 ```

+#### 2. Setup Costs

 To setup the costs encoding each players objectives, we can derive a custom subtype
-from `PlayerCost`, or, as done here, simply hand the objective as a lambda function
+from `PlayerCost`, or, as done here, simply hand the cost function as a lambda function
 to the `FunctionPlayerCost`.

 ```julia